DarkGhostHunter/Laralerts/README.md

 ## Requirements

-* Laravel 6 or Laravel 7
+* Laravel 7.0 or Laravel 8.0

+> For older versions support, consider helping by sponsoring or donating.

 ## Installation